oceanprotocol/docs/content/concepts/ocean-tokens.md

 **NOTICE: Below we outline the plans for Mainnet Ocean Tokens at the time of writing.
 Those plans might change.
 We will update this page on a regular basis.**

-The initial circulating supply of Mainnet Ocean Tokens will first become available on the Ethereum Mainnet (_not_ the Ocean Mainnet).
+The initial circulating supply of Mainnet Ocean Tokens became available on the Ethereum Mainnet (_not_ the Ocean Mainnet) in May 2019.

 If you acquired Ocean Tokens in the initial circulating supply, they will be sent to the address you provided.